 This article lists the known errors for hardware Torpedo product, what they mean, and what to do about them.
 For more information about what errors mean and how to deal with them, see this article.

 If you encouter an error that is not listed here, please contact us.

-This article is currently a work in progress.
+This article is a work in progress and being updated regularly.

 - 501, 532, 533: these errors indicate that the product is not fully programmed.
 Usually, this is because of an update that did not finish properly.
 The Torpedo products are designed to be ultra-safe when it comes to updates, so don't worry: this can be easily fixed.
 Usually, connecting the unit with a USB cable to the Remote software on a computer will be enough: Remote will detect that the firmware is missing, and will automatically repair it.
 Please note this does not work with Wireless Remote at the time.

 - UPDATE V2.xx (actual number may vary): If "No User Firmware" is also displayed on the display, this is the same issue as above.
 But if the display only shows "Update V2.xx" and nothing more, then the EDIT button may be stuck (On the Torpedo Live and Torpedo CAB).
 Check if the EDIT button moves freely.
 If the EDIT button is not stuck, then this may be due to a loose flat cable inside the unit.